xiangao0904/aoxiang-acad/_pages/about.md

 # 🥇 Honors and Awards
-- *2025.05*: &nbsp;Tencent Rhino-Bird Science Talent Program for High School Students.
+- *2025.11  *: &nbsp;Silver Award in the Final Evaluation of Tencent Rhino-Bird Science Talent Program for High School Students(1 Gold Award, 2 Silver Awards).

 # 📖 Educations
 - *I am currently completing my high school education and will enter undergraduate studies in the fall of 2026.*